maestre3d/dynamodb-tx-outbox-sample/README.md

 mechanism, just as the `outbox` table, to keep the table lightweight.

 Note: This `inbox` table COULD be implemented anywhere as it does not require transactions or any similar mechanism.
-It is recommended to use an external database to reduce computational overheat from the main database used by business operations.
-An in-memory database such as Redis _(which also has built-in TTL)_ or even Amazon DynamoDB or Apache Cassandra (distributed databases) as they handle massive read operations efficiently.
+It is recommended to use an external database to reduce computational overhead from the main database used by business operations.
+An in-memory database such as Redis _(which also has built-in TTL)_ or even Amazon DynamoDB/Apache Cassandra (distributed databases) are one of the best choices as they handle massive read operations efficiently.

+In the other hand, if disordered processing is a serious problem for the business, the development team might take advantage of the previous described approach for duplication of processes adhering workarounds such as the usage of timestamps or even deltas to distinct the order of the processes.
+Getting deeper:

+1. Message arrives.
+2. A middleware `duplication` is called before the actual message process.
+   1. The middleware checks if the process was already processed.
+      1. If already processed, stop the process and acknowledge the message.
+3. A middleware `disorder` is called before the actual message process.
+   1. The middleware verifies if the previous process was already processed using the `correlation_id` and `timestamp/delta` properties.
+      1. If not, return an error and do not acknowledge the message, so it can be retried again after a backoff.
+      2. If previous process was already executed, continue with the message processing normally.
+4. The message process gets executed.
+5. The middleware `duplication` will be called again.
+    1. If the processing was successful, commit the message process as success in the `inbox` table.
+6. If processing failed, do not acknowledge the message arrival, so it can be retried.

+For more information about this last approach, please read [this article about correlation and causation IDs](https://blog.arkency.com/correlation-id-and-causation-id-in-evented-systems/).